Raku/6.d-prep/TODO/README.md

 * What is a "test that's wrong"?
     * How is that wrongness measured?
     * Who and how many people decide that it's wrong?
+    * Which code is considered the test itself and which code is merely supporting code that isn't explicitly being tested by the test?
 * How do we make users aware of spec errata changes?
 * What does the core dev do with code they wrote that turned out to break possibly-wrong tests?
     * Specify specific branch where such commits should be kept in